Published: 16 Dec 2025 | Reading Time: 8 min read

 Prim's Algorithm worked at Bell Labs, paired with Dijkstra's influential optimization strategies, ensured that the algorithm became a standard approach for computing minimum spanning trees in both academic study and modern practical applications.

-Prim's algorithm is among the greedy algorithms which is employed to obtain a minimum spanning tree (MST) from a connected, undirected graph.
+Prim's algorithm is among the greedy algorithms that are employed to obtain a minimum spanning tree (MST) from a connected, undirected graph.
 A minimum spanning tree is the set of edges with the minimum total weight, which connects all the vertices of the graph, and does not contain any cycles.

 The procedure of the algorithm is to initially take any vertex and then expand the MST by one edge each time.
 It goes on adding the least edge, which links a vertex in the MST with a vertex outside the MST.
 The process is repeated until all vertices become part of the MST.